Introduction

 As an example, suppose you wanted to disable calling for a Teams user.

-First, you would obtain an authentication token as described in "Getting Started: Obtaining a Token", above.
+First, you would obtain an authentication token as described in Obtaining Reseller-level Bearer Token, above.

 Then you could use this to send the following request, filling in the <placeholder> values with the correct values for your situation.